Access news, member benefits and ADA policy

 Access oral-health information for the public and ADA Find-A-Dentist

 Learn about ADA CERP recognition, look up CERP recognized CE providers and find CE courses.

 Explore CODA's role and find accredited schools and programs

 Learn about the examinations used in licensing dentists and dental hygienists

 The DAT is a dental education admission test designed to provide dental education programs with a means to assess program applicants’ potential for success.
-The DAT is administered year round by Prometric test centers in the United States, its territories (including Guam, Puerto Rico and the Virgin Islands) and Canada.
+It is administered year round by Prometric test centers in the United States, its territories (including Guam, Puerto Rico and the Virgin Islands) and Canada.

 The DAT is comprised of multiple-choice test items presented in the English language.
 The test is developed according to established test specifications.
 The DAT consists of a battery of four tests on the following: Survey of the Natural Sciences, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning.
 In the DAT, both the U.S. customary system and the metric system (Imperial System) of units are used.

 Before starting the application process, read the DAT Guide.
 At the time of application, you will be required to confirm that you have read this document, understood its contents, and agree to the policies and procedures contained herein.